pablesite/Cryptocurrency-Live-Trading-Bot/README.md

 [One function is declared with a template that allows it to accept a generic parameter]

 ### Memory management
-- The project makes use of references in function declarations: TODO [At least two variables are defined as references, or two functions use pass-by-reference in the project code.]
+- The project makes use of references in function declarations: xxx [At least two variables are defined as references, or two functions use pass-by-reference in the project code.]
 - The project uses destructors appropriately: TODO
 [At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.]